Forward-Time Equivalent of a "Retrocausal" Diffusion Hidden Variable Model for Quantum Mechanics: Equivalent Forward-Time Process

 which likewise is characterized by

+Again, while we have stated Eq.~\eqref{eq:forwardqSDE} in its integral form, one can also state a corresponding differential form:

 Crucially, the forward-time microdynamics defined in Eq.\ \eqref{eq:forwardqSDE} is a forward-time It\^o stochastic process as long as (i) $\mu_t(q)$ satisfies suitable regularity or smoothness assumptions required for the existence and uniqueness of a smooth solution to the Fokker-Planck Eq.\ \eqref{eq:Fokker-Planck}, and (ii) there is a unique smooth solution to the Kolmogorov equation corresponding to the evolution of the joint probability density associated with $q(t)$ and $\overline{w}_2(t)$.
+Under these conditions, the main theorem of \citet{An82} establishes that Eq.~\eqref{eq:qSDE} holds if and only if Eq.~\eqref{eq:forwardqSDE} holds.

 Notice that the new drift term in Eq.\ \eqref{eq:guidancedrift} couples to the marginal probability distribution in a similar form to pilot wave guidance equations.
 For instance, the de Broglie-Bohm pilot wave theory \citep{Bo52,DuGoZa92} contains a velocity term of the form $\Im(\partial_x\psi/\psi)$ for a pilot wavefunction $\psi(x)$, and likewise Nelson's stochastic mechanics \citep{Ne66} contains a velocity term of the form $\partial_x\rho/\rho$ for a probability density $\rho(x) = \left|\psi(x)\right|^2$.
 Thus, Eq.\ \eqref{eq:forwardqSDE} can be understood as a stochastic guidance equation for a particle undergoing diffusion guided by the Husimi function.
 The familiar form of these new drift terms in pilot wave theories can now be understood as arising from the general considerations regarding the generation of time-symmetric differential equations using the procedure from Anderson \citep{An82} for defining time-reversed processes.